Free downloadable 26-page booklet

 In both passages, Jesus links the “promise of the Father” to an anointing of spiritual power to come upon the believers.
 In Acts, He relates it to the “Baptism with the Holy Spirit” in fulfillment of John the Baptist’s prophecy that he baptized with water, but that Jesus would baptize them with the “Holy Ghost and fire.”

 Clothed With Power

 The King James Version of the Bible uses the word “ENDUED” to speak of how this power would be given to them.
 Most modern versions use the word “CLOTHED.”
 While either term is correct, we are more familiar with the concept of putting on a garment.
-“Endued” is a transliteration of the Greek ENDUO which means, “to invest with clothing.”
-The combination of Greek words literally means to “Sink into a garment.
+“Endued” is a transliteration of the Greek word ENDUO which means, “to invest with clothing.”
+The combination of Greek words literally means to “sink into a garment.